William Penn University Admission Requirements

 What are the ACT requirements for prospective students to get into William Penn University?

 Admission data indicates that William Penn University regularly accepts students with ACT's of 16 and above.
 Successful applicants typically send ACT scores in the top 75 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 14 in some instances.
 Prospective students submitting an ACT composite of 18 or higher should be in the upper half of applicants - and students with a 21 and above have very competitive chances.
+The school ranks #29 in Iowa for highest average ACT composite score.
 Scoring well on the ACT is very important as 70 percent of applicants submit ACT scores to William Penn University.

 |ACT Score||Competitiveness||Admission Chances|